 MajGen Anthony (Tony) Jackson

-He was born in Fort Lewis, Washington.
-He graduated from San Jose State University, San Jose, CA, 1971.
-In 1973, he completed his MA (History) at San Jose State.
-In May 2011, he was awarded a Doctor of Humane Letters (H.C.) from the Trustees of The California State University and San Jose State University.
+Major General earned his Bachelor’s and Master’s degrees from San Jose State University.
+In May 2011, he was awarded a Doctor of Humane Letters (H.C.) from the Trustees of the California State University and San Jose State University.

 His education includes attending The Basic School, Quantico, VA; Amphibious Warfare School and Marine Corps Command and Staff College (via correspondence); The Armed Forces Staff College, Norfolk, VA; The Army War College, Carlisle, PA; National Defense University, Capstone, Washington, D.C.;and the Harvard Kennedy School Senior Executives in National Security, Harvard, MA.

 During his Marine Corps career, primarily serving as an infantry officer, he had the privilege of command at every rank from Second Lieutenant to Major General.
 As an infantry officer, he commanded from platoon to regiment size organizations.
 As a staff officer he generally worked in operations duties from infantry battalion to the Pentagon, where he was a Senior Emergency Action Officer in the National Military Command Center.
 As Chief of Staff, Third Marine Division, from 2002 to 2003, he served concurrently as Chief of Staff, Joint Task Force 555 in support of Operation Enduring Freedom, Philippines.
 As the G-5, Plans Officer, First Marine Expeditionary Force, he deployed to Iraq for Operation Enduring Freedom II in March 2004.